Genital Herpes - Home Treatment

 To lower the risk of

-recurrent outbreaks, reduce or avoid factors that trigger outbreaks, such as
+recurrent outbreaks, reduce or avoid things that trigger outbreaks, such as

 Finding out that you have genital herpes may cause you to